How to install vinyl siding

 If necessary, you will need to cut your vinyl siding to fit your soffit.
 Do bear in mind that soffit pieces should measure ¼ inch shorter than the length of the soffit.
 Following this, start pushing each panel into the J-channel.
 If you’re finding this to be a difficult task, use the pry bar and locking tool in order to pull the channel lip back and get panels to fit comfortably in place.

 Next, slide in fascia siding pieces.
 This can be done by removing the gutter or downspout and sliding lengths of fascia under the gutter apron.
 Secure the top edge of the fascia and once complete, you can reattach the gutters.

 Attaching vinyl siding to exterior walls

 Again, when installing the vinyl siding, do be sure to leave room for the possibility of it expanding.
-Do be certain to hook the bottom lip of each panel underneath the starting strip.
-The vinyl siding should be secured in place using nails, centering in the slot and leaving room for movement.
+Make sure to hook the bottom lip of each panel underneath the starting strip.
+The vinyl siding should be secured in place using nails, centring in the slot and leaving room for movement.
 If there are adjoining panels, these should be overlapped.
 Finish by installing siding around windows, as panels may need to be cut specifically to fit into place.
 Then, install the top row of siding.
 The top edge will need to be slide under the sill-trim.
 Voila!
 You should have a brand new exterior to draw in admirers near and far.

 Are you looking for something else?